June 14, 2014

 Ben: Yeah.
 And I definitely want to talk about some of the lifestyle factors that people should do when they're kind of like not in that super-duper low category and maybe shouldn't be using testosterone replacement therapy.
 But before we talk about some of that stuff, the other thing I wanted to ask you about because I know this can promote some abnormal clots formation and something like the blood thickening that we talked about is excess estrogen.
 ‘Cause I know a lot of this testosterone, if you're getting injected, or using gels, or patches, or whatever, can't a lot of the get converted into estrogens if you're not careful?

 Jon: Oh, yeah.
 Most certainly so.
 And most progressive doctors will prescribe some sort of an estrogen blocker to help suppress it, to help the pathways do what they're supposed to do.
 The bottom line is balance.
 I mean some people can take testosterone and their estradiol levels remain totally normal, their DHT levels remain normal, that means they keep their hair.
 Other people, their DHT goes crazy and I think that prescribing something like Propecia for controlling DHT, it is really problematic because those things can really mess with your sexual desires, so to say.
-It can mess with your drive.
+It can mess with your libido.
 And it also just makes you generally just not feel that good.
 But suppressing estrogen is usually a really good, estrogen in the male is important.
 And don't get me wrong.
 It's not like what people think, “Ah, it's a female hormone.
 It's not important.”
 It's important to keep it moderated and in balance with testosterone, which is usually in an 80:20 ratio, and that's not always, it's not clinically specific.

 But if your estrogen starts going up, yeah, you'll notice a lot of bad side effects.
 Gynecomastia is one of them, which is something that no one wants if you're a guy.
 That's basically breast tissue growing.
 And things of that nature.
 But worse than that is your prostate cancer risk goes up three or four times.
 So you really want to make sure that your estradiol levels are normal.
 Which is why, by the way, for guys that are just injecting testosterone on their own or taking testosterone enhancing supplementation, most of them don't work, but the rare ones that do, you've got a real problem if you're not checking your estradiol levels because you're putting yourself at grave risk for stuff like that happening.